 Dr Jacqui Miot, BPharm, PhD, joined HE2RO as Division Director in September 2017.
 She has worked in the field of health economics, evidence-based medicine and healthcare policy for over 20 years.
 Jacqui was previously a senior lecturer in the Division of Pharmacology in the Faculty of Health Sciences at Wits University as well as a health economics consultant to Department of Health, various healthcare companies and NGOs.
 She has also worked as a consultant in Tanzania.
 Prior to that she was Head of the Health Economics Unit at Discovery Health, the largest healthcare insurer in South Africa, providing support and expertise in building health economics and budget impact models.
 Her research focuses on costing and health economic models in medicine interventions with a particular interest in the non-communicable diseases and oncology.
 She has supervised a number of Masters and PhD students and will continue to provide mentorship in this capacity.
 Jacqui is Vice-chair of the Pricing Committee, Chair of the Pharmacoeconomics Task Team of the PC, member of the Gauteng Provincial PTC as well as the Chairperson of the Clinical Advisory Board of HQA and serves on the Editorial Guidelines Sub-Committee of the South African Medical Journal.
 Jacqui is currently on the Board of Trustees of CAMAF medical scheme and on the ExCo of PCMA (Pharmaceutical Care Management Association SA).
 She holds a Bachelor of Pharmacy degree from Rhodes University, South Africa and a PhD in Neuropharmacology in the Faculty of Medicine, London University.

 Sophie Pascoe is an Epidemiologist and Principal Researcher at the Health Economics and Epidemiology Research Office and holds a joint appointment in the School of Clinical Medicine at the University of the Witwatersrand, Johannesburg.
-She has been resident in South Africa since 2004 and joined HE2RO in 2015.
-She holds a Masters and Doctorate degree in Epidemiology from the London School of Hygiene and Tropical Medicine (LSHTM).
+She joined HE2RO in 2015 and holds a Masters and Doctorate degree in Epidemiology from the London School of Hygiene and Tropical Medicine (LSHTM).
 Sophie has over 15 years of experience in HIV and sexual and reproductive health research, implementation of randomised control trials, and operational research evaluating health systems strengthening interventions in the region.
-Currently her research focuses on linkage to care, treatment adherence and retention in care among people living with HIV and the implementation of differentiated models of care as well as exploring the preferences of young people for HIV and contraceptive services.
+Her research focuses on linkage to care, treatment adherence and retention in care among people living with HIV and the implementation of differentiated models of care as well as exploring the preferences of young people for HIV and contraceptive services.
 She was the local Principal Investigator for a large collaborative study with the World Bank, South African National Department of Health (NDoH) and Boston University evaluating the NDoH’s National Adherence Guidelines for Chronic Diseases.
-Currently she is the Principle Investigator for two large USAID funded studies exploring the preferences of high school students for HIV and contraceptive services and evaluating viral load monitoring and reporting at primary healthcare sites in South Africa.
-Sophie is also a Deputy Editor for the Journal of the International AIDS Society, frequently reviews manuscripts for both local and international journals in the HIV filed and has authored and co-authored 28 peer-reviewed articles in several international journals.
+She is currently the Principle Investigator for two large USAID funded studies exploring the preferences of high school students for HIV and contraceptive services and evaluating viral load monitoring and reporting at primary healthcare sites in South Africa.
+Sophie is also a Deputy Editor for the Journal of the International AIDS Society, frequently reviews manuscripts for both local and international journals in the HIV filed and has authored and co-authored more than 28 peer-reviewed articles in several international journals.

 Brooke Nichols, PhD, MSc, is a health economist and infectious disease mathematical modeller who joined HE2RO in January 2017 as a senior researcher.
 She holds a Bachelor of Arts from Mount Holyoke College in International Relations, a Master of Science from the University of Massachusetts Amherst in Epidemiology, and a PhD from the Erasmus Medical Center (Rotterdam, the Netherlands) in the economic and infectious disease modelling of HIV prevention strategies.
 Dr. Nichols’ research experience and interests include modelling and economic evaluation of treatment as prevention (HIV and HCV) and pre-exposure prophylaxis (HIV), HIV drug resistance modelling, geospatial modelling for efficient resource allocation, and translating research into public policy recommendations.
 Her work has been published in the Lancet Infectious Diseases, Nature, and AIDS, amongst others.